The Honorable Ramiro Mañalich

 All orders should be submitted through the E-portal at: https://www.myflcourtaccess.com under “PROPOSED DOCUMENTS” UNLESS DIRECTED OTHERWISE BY THE COURT.

-* Don’t include signature line, ‘done and ordered’/date line, or conformed copies info.
+Do not include signature line, "done and ordered," date line, or conformed copies info.
 The electronic signature inserts its own signature line and the signature is dated when the Judge signs it.

-* Don’t include headnotes, footnotes or weird inserts like text boxes or pictures in your proposed orders.
-Make sure you have filed your notice of email address with Clerk so that you receive copies via electronic service.
-We are not checking the electronic service lists.
+Do not include headnotes, footnotes or inserts such as text boxes or pictures in your proposed orders.
+Make sure you have filed your notice of email address with the Clerk so that you receive copies via electronic service.
+The court does not check the electronic service lists.

 The life story of Collier County Circuit Judge Ramiro Mañalich is that of an Immigrant family living the American Dream.
 Ramiro's parents, Ramiro Senior and Mercedes Mañalich, fled Cuba and the communist regime of Fidel Castro for Miami in 1960 with their 1 and 1/2 year old son and the clothes on their backs.
 Like so many who fled Cuba in the early 1960's, Ramiro Senior was a professional, a lawyer who practiced at a Havana law firm that represented many U.S. businesses.
 The family was prohibited by the Castro regime from bringing any assets to the United States.
 Lacking resources, Ramioro's father was not able to return to school and study law in the U.S.